 Measure M is a special, dedicated tax that will be kept in a separate fund.
 Funding from Measure M can only be used for City of Stockton recreation and library programs and services.

-A seven-member Citizen Oversight Committee will be appointed by the City Council.
+A seven-member Citizen Advisory Committee will be appointed by the City Council.
 Each Committee member will serve for two-years.
 The Committee will meet annually and review how much funding was generated by Measure M and how the funding was used.
 The Committee will make recommendations to the Council and prepare an annual report for the City Council.
 A separate, independent audit of Measure M will be performed each year for public review.

 If two-thirds (2/3) of qualified voters approve Measure M, it will become effective April 1, 2017.
 Measure M will be in effect for 16 years, until April 1, 2033.